Hedging the Drift: Learning to Optimize under Non-Stationarity: Introduction

 \section{Introduction}

 Consider the following general decision-making framework: a decision-maker (DM) interacts with a \emph{multi-armed bandit} (MAB) system by picking actions one at a time sequentially.
 Upon selecting an action, she instantly receives a reward drawn randomly from a probability distribution tied to this action.
 The goal of the DM is to maximize her cumulative rewards.
 However, she faces the following challenges: \begin{itemize} \item \emph{Uncertainty:} the reward distribution of each action is initially not known to the DM.
-She has to estimate the underlying reward distributions via interacting with the environment. \item \emph{Non-Stationarity:} the reward distributions can evolve over time. \item \emph{Partial/Bandit Feedback:} the DM can only observe the random reward of the selected action each time, while the rewards of the unchosen actions are not observed. \end{itemize} Many applications naturally fall into this MAB framework.
-For instance, assuming linear models for the reward distributions, we can cast the problems of advertisement allocation \citep{LCLS10,CLRS11}, dynamic pricing \citep{KZ14,BZ15,KZ16,BK18}, and traffic network routing \citep{GKJ12,KWAS15} into the above decision-making skeleton. \begin{itemize} \item \textbf{Advertisement Allocation:} An online platform allocates advertisements (ads) to a sequence of users.
-For each arriving user, the platform has to deliver an ad to her, and only observes each user's response to her displayed ad.
+She has to estimate the underlying reward distributions via interacting with the environment. \item \emph{Non-Stationarity:} the reward distributions can evolve over time. \item \emph{Partial/Bandit Feedback:} the DM can only observe the random reward of the selected action each time, while the rewards of the unchosen actions are not observed. \end{itemize} Many applications naturally fall into this non-stationary MAB framework.
+For instance, with a linear reward model, which will also be the main focus of this paper, we can cast the problems of dynamic pricing \citep{KZ14,KZ16}, advertisement allocation \citep{LCLS10,CLRS11} in dynamic and evolving environments into the above decision-making framework.
+This framework also finds applications in traffic network routing \citep{GKJ12,KWAS15}. \begin{example}[\textbf{Dynamic Pricing}] In the classical setup of dynamic pricing \citep{KZ14,KZ16}, a seller decides dynamically the prices of a product for a sequence of incoming customers with the hope to maximize the cumulative revenue.
+Beginning with an unknown demand function that represents the customers' sensitivity towards price changes, the DM only observes the purchase decision (\eg, buy/not buy or purchase quantities) of each customer under the corresponding posted price.
+Moreover, the demand function can evolve over time due to unexpected events.
+For example, after the announcement of the COVID-19 pandemic on 11 March 2020 \citep{WHO20}, the demand for daily essentials and shelf-stable foods increased suddenly \citep{BecdachBHHM20}. \end{example} \begin{example}[\textbf{Advertisement Allocation}] An online platform allocates advertisements (ads) to a sequence of users.
+For each arriving user, the platform has to deliver an ad to her, and only observes the response to her displayed ad.
 The platform has full access to the features of the ads and the users.
-Following \citep{LCLS10,CLRS11}, we could assume that a user's click behavior towards an ad, or simply the click through rate (CTR) of this ad by a particular user, follows a probability distribution governed by a common, but initially unknown response function of the features.
+Following \citep{LCLS10,CLRS11}, we could assume that a user's click behavior towards an ad, or simply the click through rate (CTR) of this ad by a particular user, follows a probability distribution governed by a common, but initially unknown, response function of the features.
 The platform's goal is to maximize the total number of clicks.
 However, the unknown response function can change over time.
-For instance, if it is around the time that Apple releases a new iPhone, one can expect that the popularity of an Apple's ad grows. \item \textbf{Dynamic Pricing:} A seller decides the (personalized) price dynamically \citep{KZ14,KZ16,BZ15,BK18} for each of the incoming customers with the hope to maximize sales profit.
-Beginning with an unknown demand function, the DM only observes the purchase decision of a customer under the posted price, but not any other price.
-In addition, the customers' reaction towards the same price can vary across time due to the product reviews, the emergence of competitive products, etc. \item\textbf{Traffic Network Routing:} A navigation service provider has to iteratively offer route planning services to drivers from an origin to a destination through a traffic network with initially unknown random delay on each road.
+For instance, if it is around the time when Apple releases a new iPhone model, one can expect that the popularity of an Apple's ad grows. \end{example} \begin{example}[\textbf{Traffic Network Routing}]A navigation service provider has to iteratively offer route planning services to drivers from an origin to a destination through a traffic network with initially unknown random delay on each road.
 For each driver, the provider could only see the delays of the roads traversed by this driver, but not the other roads'.
 Moreover, the delay distributions could change over time as the roads are also shared by other traffics (\ie, those not using this navigation service).
-The provider wants to minimize the cumulative delays throughout the course of vehicle routing. \end{itemize}
+The provider wants to minimize the cumulative delays throughout the course of vehicle routing. \end{example}